-If fluctuations in the Flash programming voltage VPP is large, connect a capacitor CVPP between the Vss and VPP pins to suppress fluctuations within VPP \pm 1 V. The CVPP should be placed as close to the VPP pin as possible and use a sufficiently thick wiring pattern that allows current of several tens of mA to flow.
+Connect a capacitor CVPP between the Vss and VPP pins to suppress fluctuations within VPP ± 1 V. The CVPP should be placed as close to the VPP pin as possible and use a sufficiently thick wiring pattern that allows current of several tens of mA to flow.